soroku24/SyncSecurePlus/README.md

 ## Addons

-DiscordVelocityPlus supports addons that can interact with the Discord bots.
+SyncSecurePlus supports addons that can interact with the Discord bots.
 These addons can extend the functionality of the bots and provide various features.

 ### [LuckPermsLogger](https://github.com/OfficialRikiDev/LuckPermsLogger)

-One of the addons for DiscordVelocityPlus is `luckpermslogger`.
-This addon logs LuckPerms events and sends these logs to a specified Discord channel using a bot managed by DiscordVelocityPlus.
+One of the addons for SyncSecurePlus is `luckpermslogger`.
+This addon logs LuckPerms events and sends these logs to a specified Discord channel using a bot managed by SyncSecurePlus.

 #### Features of LuckPermsLogger